gharneeyart/User-restfulAPI-tsa/README.md

 # User API

 This is a simple User API built with Node.js, Express, and MongoDB.
-It allows you to perform CRUD operations on users.
+It allows you to perform Create, Read, Update, and Delete operations on users.
+It also handles authenticate and validate user's details.

 ## Prerequisites

-- Node.js installed on your machine
+- Node.js installed and running
 - MongoDB installed and running locally

 ## Setup